hashicorp/nomad/website/source/docs/drivers/docker.html.md

   or if TLS is being used, `docker.endpoint` must be set.
 If unset, Nomad will attempt to instantiate a Docker client using the `DOCKER_HOST` environment variable and then fall back to the default listen address for the given operating system.
-Defaults to `unix:///var/run/docker.sock` on unix platforms and `npipe:////./pipe/docker_engine` for Windows.
+Defaults to `unix:///var/run/docker.sock` on Unix platforms and `npipe:////./pipe/docker_engine` for Windows.

 * `docker.auth.config` <a id="auth_file"></a>- Allows an operator to specify a